LeeNeu/rustgrep/README.md

 - Create a standalone cli tool from this project.
 - To let collaborators have fun while learning rust on this project

+## Contribute 👨🏼‍💻👩🏼‍💻

+To contribute to this project:
+1. Pick/Create an issue
+2. Fork the repository
+3. Resolve the issue and push your code to the dev branch
+4. Create a Pull Request

+Some general Do's:
+✅ Only contribute with references to existing issues (or suggest a new issue if you found something you want to work on).
+✅ Don't forget to comment out your code and explain what it does.
+✅ Write descriptive commit messages and reference the issue number.
+✅ If you found an issue for you, comment that you want to work on it so it can be assigned to you.
+✅ Be patient ... this is a side project for me too and altough I am trying to be quick with approvals and support, it can take some time still.

+Thank you for your contribution and I hope you have fun with this project! :)

 ## Install

 To run this project: